- United States of America

 - Be accepted into daily life on a Native American reservation and gain a "non-tourist" perspective.

-- Benefit from Global Volunteers' 22-year partnership with the Blackfeet people.
+- Benefit from Global Volunteers’ long-time partnership with the Blackfeet people, going back to 1999.

 - Experience the spectacular beauty of Glacier National Park during free time.